-This resource has been developed through a partnership with NSW State Emergency Service, Infrastructure NSW, Hawkesbury City Council, The Hills Shire Council and Penrith City Council, in collaboration with caravan parks in the region.
-This project is part of the Hawkesbury-Nepean Valley Flood Risk Management Strategy.
+This resource was developed through a partnership with NSW State Emergency Service, Infrastructure NSW, Hawkesbury City Council, The Hills Shire Council and Penrith City Council, in collaboration with caravan parks in the region.
+This project was developed as part of the Hawkesbury-Nepean Valley Flood Risk Management Strategy.